howerj/libforth/readme.md

 	NAME          LOCATION        DESCRIPTION
 	              DECIMAL  HEX
 	               0-1      0-1    Unused
 	               2-5      2-5    Push integer word
 	DIC            6        6      Dictionary pointer
 	RSTK           7        7      Return stack pointer
-	STATE         8        8      Interpreter state; compile or command mode BASE          9        9      Base conversion variable
+	STATE          8        8      Interpreter state; compile/command mode
+	BASE           9        9      Base conversion variable
 	PWD            10       A      Pointer to last defined word SOURCE_ID      11       B      Input source selector (-1 = string input, 0 = file input)
 	SIN            12       C      String input pointer
 	SIDX           13       D      String input index  (index into SIN) SLEN           14       E      String input length (length of SIN) START_ADDR     15       F      Pointer to start of VM FIN            16       10     File input pointer
 	FOUT           17       11     File output pointer
 	STDIN          18       12     File pointer to stdin, if available STDOUT         19       13     File pointer to stdout, if available STDERR         20       14     File pointer to stderr, if available ARGC           21       15     Count of arguments passed to program, if available
 	ARGV           22       16     An array of pointers to NUL terminated ASCII strings, if available, of ARGC
 	                               length
 	DEBUG          23       17     Turn debugging on/off if enabled
 	INVALID        24       18     If non zero, this interpreter is invalid TOP            25       19     Stored version of top of stack INSTRUCTION    26       1A     Stored version of instruction pointer STACK_SIZE     27       1B     Size of the variable stack ERROR_HANDLER  28       1C     Action to take on error THROW          29       1D     Used for throw/catch
-	SCRATCH_X     30       1E     Fixed scratch variable for the user
+	SIGNAL_HANDLER 30       1E     Used for signal handling
-	SCRATCH_Y     31       1F     Fixed scratch variable for the user
+	SCRATCH_X      31       1F     Scratch variable for the user

+Some registers will need more explaining.

+* SIGNAL\_HANDLER

+This register is used when a signal is caught, it is up to the C environment to call *forth\_signal* from a signal handler in the C environment to let the Forth interpreter know a signal has been caught.

+* SCRATCH\_X

+Scratch X is a variable that can be used by the user, be warned that other words defined in the base library *might* use this register as well.

 ### Dictionary